cheezmil/cheezmil-terminal-interactive/README.md

 - You might want one codex to control other claude code instances.
 - You might think, "Why not just output all terminal content to a file for AI to read?"
 However, this consumes an additional API request.
 Moreover, AI doesn't know which commands need to be output to a file or where the file should be located.
 You would need to manually write clear prompts to tell AI, otherwise it will still get stuck, which is quite troublesome.
 - In certain situations, you might need to restart codex cli or claude code to apply some settings, but you don't want to lose running terminal tasks.
+- Sometimes, even with prompts instructing AI on how to run commands, AI might forget and execute commands you don't want.
+You can add these commands to a blacklist with an additional prompt to strengthen the guidance for AI on correct operations.
+- Claude Code already has background tasks, so why do you still need this project?
+First, background tasks require explicit prompts to be called, otherwise they need to be triggered manually; background tasks require additional prompts with a fixed timeout that cannot be flexibly recognized; background tasks don't respond quickly to small tasks and often take several minutes to react, affecting efficiency.
+Additionally, there are redundant background tasks still receiving terminal destruction information.
+If your script has operations to terminate old instances, Claude Code starts to go crazy, checking and restarting scripts randomly, wasting time.
+(December 22, 2025)
+- This project provides Windows users with the following functionality: using wsl.exe or ssh root@127.0.0.1 as shell to directly input native Linux commands, reducing the probability of errors often encountered with wsl "input some file modification commands" or ssh root@127.0.0.1 "input some file modification commands".

 ## Usage
 ### Running the Backend
 > ⚠️ Due to `node-pty`, Windows users currently need to use Node.js version 20 or lower to work properly.
 For convenience, I've set all installation, compilation, and running scripts to use 20.19.5.
 Please make sure to install `https://github.com/Schniz/fnm`, otherwise it won't work unless you use the same Node.js version for all projects, which is unlikely since some AI programming tools or popular MCP tools mentioned in this documentation require Node.js 22+.

+> If you are a Windows user, it is strongly recommended to install PowerShell 7 instead of the system default PowerShell to avoid some encoding issues. https://github.com/powershell/powershell/releases

 First fork this project for easy PR contributions, then: